danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 };
 ```

-Finally, we'll use the MP3 blob to write it to the output bucket:
+Finally, use the MP3 blob to write it to the output bucket:

 ```js
 'use strict';